Geraldo Perdomo Preview, Player Props: Diamondbacks vs. White Sox

 Geraldo Perdomo At The Plate

-- Perdomo is batting .250 with 20 doubles, three triples, six home runs and 60 walks.
+- Perdomo is batting .253 with 20 doubles, four triples, six home runs and 62 walks.

-- He has homered in 4.6% of his games this year, and 1.3% of his trips to the plate.
+- He has hit a long ball in 4.5% of his games this season, and 1.3% of his trips to the dish.

-- Perdomo has driven in a run in 33 games this year (25.2%), including eight games with more than one RBI (6.1%).
-He has also driven in three or more of his team's runs in three contests.
+- In 25.8% of his games this season, Perdomo has driven in at least one run.
+In nine of those games (6.8%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.